Family resemblance: Formal models

-In this example, which presents an indefinitely extended ordered family, resemblance is seen in shared features: each item shares three features with his neighbors e.g. Item_2 is like Item_1 in respects B, C, D, and like Item_3 in respects C, D, E. Obviously what we call 'resemblance' involves different aspects in each particular case.
+In this example, which presents an indefinitely extended ordered family, resemblance is seen in shared features: each item shares three features with its neighbours, e.g. Item_2 is like Item_1 in respects B, C, D, and like Item_3 in respects C, D, E. Obviously, what we call 'resemblance' involves different aspects in each particular case.
 It is also seen to be of a different 'degree' and here it fades with 'distance': Item_1 and Item_5 have nothing in common.

 Another simple model is described as: